hanami/controller/README.md

   #
   default_charset 'koi8-r'

-  # Configure the logic to be executed when Lotus::Action is included
+  # Configure the logic to be executed when Hanami::Action is included
   # This is useful to DRY code by having a single place where to configure
   # shared behaviors like authentication, sessions, cookies etc.
   # Argument: proc
   #
   prepare do
-    include Lotus::Action::Sessions
+    include Hanami::Action::Sessions
     include MyAuthentication
     use SomeMiddleWare